-The effect of TC on EM students' CTSs was examined by assigning the paired t-test to see its effect in the dimension of before-and-after each intervention.
+The effect of TC on EM students' CTSs was examined by assigning the paired t-test to see its effects to see its effects to see its effects. before-and-after each intervention.
 The paired t-test was used because the samples' data were normally distributed.
 The results of normality test using Kolmogorov-Smirnov had showed the scores higher than 0.05 as the yardstick value of normality.
 In detail the normality scores were 0.14 for pretest and 0.11 for posttest in the experimental class and 0.12 for pretest and 0.15 for posttest in the control class.
 Continuously, the independent t-test was computed to see its effect in the comparative dimension between the posttest results obtained by the students of both groups.
-The independent sample t test was used because the samples' data were homogenous.
+The independent sample t test was used because the samples' (2) a were homogenous.
 The results of homogeneity test using Levene statistic had demonstrated the means of 0.31 for the experimental group and 0.33 for the control group.
-The foregoing scores were higher than the threshold of 0.05.
+The foregoing scores were highe 13 an the threshold of 0.05.
 The computation results of the effect of teacher collaboration on educational management students' critical thinking skills can be seen in Table 4.

 Table 4.
-Computation Results of the Effect of Teacher Collaboration on Educational Management Students' Critical
+Computation Results of the Effect of Teacher Collaboration on Educational Management Students' Critical Thinking Skills

-Thinking Skills